 Therefore, I have decided to write a series of articles on how you can “Enhance EBS Security in OCI”, looking at the different risks and the mitigating controls that should be adopted, of course, highlighting how Oracle technology and cloud services can help along the way.
 What I am essentially talking about is changing from a ‘lift and shift’ to a ‘move and improve’ strategy.

 This is the first article in this series and will cover an overview of the different risks.
-I will update this article to serve as an index to the posts as each of the posts in the series get published.
 The other articles in this series can be found here:

 You will no doubt have seen similar versions of this a hundred times, but it’s a reminder that when you are moving an enterprise application into the Cloud, you are mainly using Infrastructure (IaaS) and possibly some Platform (PaaS) services.
 It isn’t a SaaS model and therefore a significant proportion of the security responsibility will rest with you, the customer.